fastzhong/mth252/slides.md

 1. Implement BST search operation with iterative solution.

+2. before(k) & after(k) in BST would not work if BST doesnot contain the key $k$, pls improve the algorithm to support such case.

-2. (a) convert a BST into a Min Heap
+3. (a) convert a BST into a Min Heap
    (b) convert a Min Heap into a BST

-3. Optimize <strong>AVL</strong> tree so when there is no change to the hight of nodes, the rebalance process can be stopped.
+4. Optimize <strong>AVL</strong> tree so when there is no change to the hight of nodes, the rebalance process can be stopped.

-4. Implement a map data structure with <strong>AVL</strong> tree and support the basic operations: insert, get and remove a key.
+5. Implement a map data structure with <strong>AVL</strong> tree and support the basic operations: insert, get and remove a key.

 <style>